SPEEKI CUSTOMER AGREEMENT (TERMS & CONDITIONS)

-C. The Customer has requested Speeki to provide licences of certain software, applications and/or content together with customisation and additional services, all as selected and described in the Schedule.
+C. The Customer has requested Speeki to provide services and licences of certain software, applications and/or content together with customisation and additional services, all as selected and described in the Schedule.

 D. Speeki has agreed to provide the Services and the Licences to the Customer on the following terms and conditions and as set out in the Schedule (together the Agreement).

 (i) the end of the subscription term specified in the Schedule; and

 (ii) the date the Services have been delivered by Speeki,

 unless terminated earlier in accordance with clause 22 (Termination for cause); and

 (c) may be extended by agreement between the parties in writing prior to its expiry.

 Subject to the Customer’s compliance with this Agreement, Speeki will:

 on the terms of this Agreement.